RobTillaart/FRAM_I2C/README.md

   - error flag ?
 - extend examples
   - FRAM for multi language string storage
-  - FRAM as linear buffer for a slow stream?
   - FRAM logging, unequal length strings.
   - FRAM (8x) concatenated as one continuous memory.